-Doodle type dogs, such as the Labradoodle and Goldendoodle, are a favorite because of their reputation as being hypoallergenic and great family dogs.
+Doodle breed dogs, such as the Labradoodle (Poodle and Labrador Retriever cross) and Goldendoodle (Golden Retriever and Poodle cross), are a favorite because of their reputation as being low-shedding and great family dogs.

 To help you find a Doodle rescue near you, I’ve compiled a list of rescues so you can possibly find a new four-legged member for your family.